stephanzlatarev/norman/notes.md

 - use stalkers in the army

 - test against norman's previous version & upload to arena

+============= MILESTONE 2b - Use stalkers in army

+- improve skill "know how to select mineral field for harvest" to select the mineral field that is closest to nexus and then closest to probe

+- improve skill "build a pylon" with goal sequence "Select nexus", "Map area around nexus", "Select location", "Select builder"

+- add skill "Plan economy" which monitors stats, manages quotas, and creates build goals.

 ============= MILESTONE 3 - Add ability to train skills with samples given in the Web UI